NuttaneeKnight/ServiceNow/readme.md

  - Give Max Length to 100 characters.
  - Submit the form

- - Create another new field for dogs, this time it will be a Choice for type
+ - Create another new field for dogs, for Status this time it will be a Choice for type
  - Submit the form first then we will add the choices later
  - Go to the related list below
  - Navigate to Choices